Code-Institute-Submissions/Michelle3334-Brainworks_AprResub/README.md

     * Users can view the order confirmation after checking out, if they are logged in then they can also view their order history from their profile page.
 9. I would like to receive an email confirmation after placing an order.
     * Users will receive an email confirmation after placing an order.
+10. I would like to be able to view and add comments.
+    * A logged in user can both view and add new comments to a blog.

 ### As a website owner:
 1. I would like to be able to add a product to the store.